Iritscen/Small-scripts/Bash/README.md

 Copies all files with a given suffix to a new directory.

 ### Delete Files by Content
-Moves files to Trash if they contain specified search terms.
+Moves files to Trash if they contain any of the specified search terms.

 ### Delete Files by Name
 Moves files to Trash if their names match the given pattern.